 It's a great start.
-But it's not near enough to meet the need.
+But it is not enough to meet the need.

 In addition to their evident financial challenges, the common sentiment expressed by all of the applicants' parents and guardians - regardless of race, gender or religion - is the hope, faith and happiness their children receive at a Catholic school.

 To only accept students whose families can pay the full tuition would be an injustice to those that desire a Catholic Education but simply do not have the means.
 It is already out of reach for so many.
-No child should be left behind, not as a result of federal legislation but because all children, regardless of where they live or their background, deserve the very best.
+No child should be left behind because all children, regardless of where they live or their background, deserve the very best.
 And they can find that within Catholic schools.

 Through the Beacon of Hope Scholarship Fund, we are not only helping families today, we are helping to shape the families of tomorrow.